gyanna081/vapor-vandal/README.md

 # VaporVandal

-An experimental browser experience where you shatter the world with your hands.
+An experimental browser experience where you shatter the world with your hands, and to help me understand how mediapipe works.

 Point your **index finger** to aim. **Curl your thumb** to fire.